Kitten Finders, Kitten Keepers?

-1. If you find a litter of kittens on or near your property, quickly assess their health.
+- If you find a litter of kittens on or near your property, quickly assess their health.
 If they appear healthy, watch them, but don’t move them.
 Their mother is likely nearby.
 Stay far enough away – several car lengths – that you’re not considered a threat by their mother if she’s feral.
 If, however, the kittens seem distressed or are very vocal, and if their mother hasn’t returned by the end of the day, she may NOT be returning.

-3. Try to determine the age of the kittens.
-Are they newborns with eyes closed, weighing less than 8 ounces or are they 8 weeks old, weighing 2 pounds and resembling miniature cats?
+- Try to determine the age of the kittens.
+Are they newborns with their eyes closed and weighing less than 8 ounces?
+Or are they 8 weeks old, weighing 2 pounds, and resembling miniature cats?
 Not to mention every age and weight in between.
-Each age brings with it a different set of criteria as to these kittens’ proper maintenance and care.
-If they are newborns, contact local rescue groups or an area shelter willing to take them in immediately.
+Each age brings with it a different set of criteria as to their proper maintenance and care.
+If they’re newborns, contact local rescue groups or no-kill shelters ONLY that may be willing to take them in immediately.

-5. If it’s either too hot or too cold outside, raining or snowing, bring the kittens indoors and confine them to a clean, quiet and small room, whether a spare bedroom, bathroom or laundry room.
-Leave them in their carton or carrier with the door open, and provide them with a high-quality kibble, fresh water, and cat litter.
+- If it’s either too hot or too cold outside, raining or snowing, bring the kittens indoors and confine them to a clean, quiet and small room — whether a spare bedroom, bathroom or laundry room.
+Leave them in their carton or carrier with the door open, and provide them with a high-quality kibble, fresh water and cat litter.
 If the kittens are too young to feed themselves, you’ll need to bottle feed them every couple of hours.
 Should you choose this course, either contact a local vet or rescue group for advice and guidance.

-- If you have other pets, keep them separated from the kittens to minimize the risks of their transmitting either parasites or infections to them.
+- If you have other pets, keep them separated from the kittens to minimize the risk of their transmitting either parasites or infections to them.

 By your actions, compassionate and caring, you’ll have not only saved several small lives, but you’ll have shared in an extraordinary experience, one you’re unlikely to ever forget.